 HIIT is known to burn a lot of calories in a short amount of time.
 The intense nature of this workout will have your body recovering throughout the day.

 A good static cycling class provides an aerobic zone workout combined with spurts of fast anaerobic work.
 Spinning classes are low impact and you can control the intensity of your personal workout

 Lifting weights and strength training puts stress on your muscles, especially when lifting to gain muscle using slow and controlled movements.
 Your body will require energy to repair itself after a hard weights session.

 A typical sprinting session is anaerobic and high in intensity.
-This is (obviously) my all-time favorite session for feeling the after burn.
+Obviously, this is my all-time favorite session for feeling the after-burn.

-I stand by my philosophy that slow and steady wins the race when it comes to getting fit and healthy, but if you’re looking to burn excess calories than you can use EPOC to your advantage.
-And, now that you know about EPOC calorie burning, you’ll be able to rest easy after your gym session knowing that your body is still burning through extra fat stores!
+I stand by my philosophy that slow and steady wins the race when it comes to getting fit and healthy.
+But if you’re looking to burn excess calories, then you can use EPOC to your advantage.
+And now that you know about EPOC calorie burning, you’ll be able to rest easy after your gym session knowing that your body is still burning through extra fat stores.

 Enter your email address to get the great info on nutrition, fitness and beauty in your inbox.